 This award is given to an individual performer for a special achievement in Bad Acting.
 Unlike most of the other awards, the entirety of the performance may be considered in the nomination, although one particularly illustrative film clip must still be designated to be shown and voted on at the awards ceremony.
 Common symptoms: imitating the Bad Actor; holding up imaginary cue cards; sudden references to William Shatner.

 Carla is mysteriously looking off to the left as she delivers the line: "Now we must re...align the...phase converters?"
 OR Professor von Schnassel must be quite the linguist, since he speaks with German, French, and Scandinavian accents--all within the same scene.

 - The Worst Picture Award

 The most coveted prize, awarded to the film with that perfect blend of any/all of the above elements.
 Again, the entire film is considered, although one or two illustrative clips should be designated for the ceremony.
-Common symptoms: spontaneous combustion or brain-melting; taking power tools to your VCR; enlistment in a convent and/or Foreign Legion; logging on so you can e-mail the Smith-ka-teers right away.
+Common symptoms: Spontaneous combustion or brain-melting; Taking power tools to your entertainment system; Enlistment in a convent and/or Foreign Legion; A desire to e-mail the Smith-ka-teers right away.

 Too many to mention…

 Oh, and in case you were wondering, most of the examples provided above are in fact taken from real films -- only the names and some minor specific details have been changed so as not to bias the voting.
 See if you can find which films were used (Hint: try the Film Gallery).